-Richmond Bike Activist Looking To Transform Community Through Cycling
+Richmond bike activist looking to transform community through cycling

 "That's one less car on the road.
 It's one more parking spot that's available.
 For people who are riding their bikes, they always have the best parking space," Smith said.
 "It's a lot more fun.
 You're able to absorb more of your surroundings."

-Through Rich City Rides, Najari has been able to help create new trails and spearheaded the development of a new park.
+Through Rich City Rides, Smith has been able to help create new trails and spearheaded the development of a new park.

 In addition, he says an e-bike lending center and three new community hubs are in the works.